rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-09-23-A-Tale-of-Sweet-Cocoa-with-Gems.md

 ## A little bit of background

 CocoaGems is a pretty large team.
 We had the great fortune of having four mentors from CocoaPods and a total of seven coaches.
 Five of our coaches are from GitHub and two of them are private coaches.
-GitHub hosted us during the entire Summer of Code and provided us with office space in there beautiful office in San Francisco.
+GitHub hosted us during the entire Summer of Code and provided us with office space in their beautiful office in San Francisco.
 [CocoaPods](https://cocoapods.org/) is a dependency manager for iOS development written in Ruby.
 It allows iOS developers to use pods containing libraries and also to share their own pods with other developers.

 ## What we did together